tah-skills-build/Cyber-Tackles-Trafficking/FBI_Incidents_Analysis/README.md

 Finally, cd to your “FBI_Incidents_Analysis” folder again (just like you did in Step 3 above); then type the words jupyter notebook in Terminal or Command Line and hit Enter to launch Jupyter Notebook in your web browser.

-Next, click on the file called “HumanTrafficking_Incidents_Analysis.ipynb” to import the dataset and launch the project notebook – then simply follow the instructions as you go through the notebook to do some basic analysis
+Next, click on the file called “HumanTrafficking_Incidents_Analysis.ipynb” to import the dataset and launch the project notebook – then simply read through the notebook to review and engage with some basic data analysis and data visualizations.

 Good luck!